dataforgoodfr/offseason_missiontransition_simulateur/README.md

 pre-commit install
 ```

-You will need the `env.yml` file at the root of the project, containing API url and keys, ask the team for that.
+Create a `.env` text file at the root of the repository to store secret environment variables.

+- `INSEE_KEY` : secret key for the insee api.
+- `INSEE_SECRET` : secret password for the insee api